This article is part of The Ascender, the Highrise platform for articles and resources.

 It is a proven fact that groups have more wisdom than individuals.
 This fact is one of the main benefits of group coaching.
 A well-structured group program will encourage members to share their experiences and, in the process, teach others through story-telling.

-In the above-said group coaching models, members first observe how different members approach challenges.
+In group coaching models, members can observe how others approach challenges.
 This tactic helps them broaden their knowledge base and inspire creative ways to tackle their own issues.

 Additionally, group sessions are the perfect place to give and receive constructive feedback.
 Feedback generated from the group will help you view things from a different perspective and solve challenges in unique ways.